articleArticleDRead-onlyIdempotentInspect

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus siblings like 'articles' (plural) or 'article_files'.
-No context about prerequisites or alternative tools is provided.
+No guidance is provided on when to use this tool versus siblings like 'articles' (which likely lists articles) or other related tools.
+There is no mention of context or alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.